After deadly Astroworld Festival, report on concert safety released - NewsBreak

 For example, the task force recommended a “centralized on-site command and control group” to oversee the event and determine “clearly outlined triggers” for when and how to halt or cancel a show if safety is threatened.
 The triggers should be outlined in event permit applications, the report read, and agreed upon by the on-site control and command group ahead of time.

 By mid-concert at Astroworld, the task force wrote, while on-site medical staff was dealing with a number of injuries, the Houston Fire Department “self-initiated a response,” which let to the department declaring the show a “mass-casualty incident.”
-Even though this declaration was made, “the concert continued for another half hour,” the report read.
+Even though this declaration was made, “the concert continued for another half hour,” the report read.‘It was shocking’: Astroworld concertgoers recount festival that turned deadly

 If a show needs to be stopped, local 911 response officials and a designated production team member with the power to shut it down are required to be on-site during the event to make the call.
 A clear chain of command should be established, and members of involved emergency response agencies should be included.